slviajero/tinybasic/MANUAL.md

 SDcard errors: 28

 Some of the errors are technical errors and should never appear if the interpreter works properly.

-### Credits and a word on timing

-Both AFTER and EVERY have been taken from the legendary Locomotive BASIC.
-In this BASIC dialect, only GOSUB was available and the time scale was 20 ms. There were 4 individual timers.
-Full featured Locomotive BASIC timers are on the feature list for future releases.

-BASIC can handle 1ms interrupts even on an Arduino UNO if there is not much I/O going on.
-Typically, 35 BASIC commands are processed in a ms by the interpreter core.
-It is good practice to disable interrupts with EVERY 0 at the beginning of the interrupt subroutine and to reenable it with EVERY n immediately before return.

 ## Graphics language set